 Apart from pre-existing bilateral agreements, there may also be a need for the conclusion of new agreements with third countries governing areas of civil justice that come within the purview of Title IV of the EC Treaty.
 In line with the development of the European judicial area related to cooperation in civil and commercial matters, the Community has acquired exclusive external competence to negotiate and conclude international agreements with third countries on a number of important subject matters referred to in Title IV of the EC Treaty.
-This was confirmed by the ECJ in its Opinion 1/03 of 7 February 2006 relating to the conclusion of the new Lugano Convention.2 The Court confirmed that the Community has
+This was confirmed by the ECJ in its Opinion 1/03 of 7 February 2006 relating to the

-Council Regulation (EC) 1346/2000 on insolvency proceedings, OJ L 160, 30.6.2000, p.
-1.

-Council Regulation (EC) No 44/2001 on jurisdiction and the recognition and enforcement of judgments in civil and commercial matters, OJ L 12, 16.1.2001, p.
-1.
+Council Regulation (EC) No 1346/2000 on insolvency proceedings, OJ L 160, 30.6.2000, p.
+1. Council Regulation (EC) No 44/2001 on jurisdiction and the recognition and enforcement of judgments in civil and commercial matters, OJ L 12, 16.1.2001, p.1.